-A designated work space – The first step to ensuring a sustainable and more permanent shift is to make sure your work space is fit for purpose, whilst you may feel encouraged to relax in the lounge with the laptop resting, but could also lead to some longer term struggles.
+A designated work space – The first step to ensuring a sustainable and more permanent shift is to make sure your work space is fit for purpose and you have the necessary tools like a home phone and internet service for your work.
+Whilst you may feel encouraged to relax in the lounge with the laptop resting, it could also lead to some longer term struggles.
 Creating an environment in your home perhaps a little separated from places you may frequent, away from the daily distractions, may help to ensure you can stay on task and continue a sustainable work and life balance whilst remaining at home.
 If you’re able to replicate some of your office environment at home, it may also help distinguish the difference, as there are difficulties in separating when you may be working or may be relaxing.
 In case you need your work set up checked, you should hire the Naperville Managed IT Services.

 Minimising your distractions – Another big challenge whilst working from home are the growing number of distractions to pull us away – whether that be our family and pets, or the TV playing away in the background.
 There is also the matter of what’s at our fingertips that continue to be a problem for many too, during the pandemic a number of services have been growing in popularity despite changes to initiatives such as Gamstop aimed at preventing access for problem players, as these sites such as casinosnotongamstop.org grow in popularity it provides a possible hindrance whilst working from home – utilising software for measures like this to prevent access during certain hours of the day can be utilised to help here.